How to make a delicious Oreo milk tea at home: super easy recipe with just 5 ingredients.

 Follow these simple instructions and you’ll be enjoying a delicious glass of Oreo milk tea in no time! (and probably with less calories than store-bought milk tea).

 What is Oreo milk tea?

-Since this drink is a popular flavor in boba tea shops and chains like Gong Cha, Kung Fu Tea, Infinitea or Sharetea, it usually has tapioca pearls in it.
+Since Oreo milk tea is a popular flavor in boba tea shops and chains like Gong Cha, Kung Fu Tea, Infinitea or Sharetea, it usually has tapioca pearls in it.

 What do you need to make Oreo milk tea

 To make this delicious beverage you will only need:

 Keep reading for more details about each one and possible swaps